-The NZCC may exercise its discretion to take a lower level of enforcement action against subsequent leniency and immunity applicants in exchange for information and continuing co-operation under the policy.
+The NZCC may exercise its discretion to take a lower level of enforcement action, or in exceptional cases, no action at all, against subsequent leniency and immunity applicants in exchange for information and continuing co-operation under the policy.

 If an applicant is not eligible for leniency, the Cartel Leniency and Immunity Policy provides for an 'Amnesty Plus' regime where an applicant reports another separate (new) cartel.
 They may then secure leniency for the new cartel and increased cooperation discounts for the first cartel.